Yesi-MC/note_management/README.md

 You will be directed to your user dashboard where you can see all your notes and you can add a new note.

 The note title is a link to the note show page.
-On the note show page you have the abaility to edit and/or delete the note.
+On the note show page you have the ability to edit and/or delete the note.

 ## Testing